Normal school

-A normal school or normal college is an institution created to train teachers by educating them in the norms of pedagogy and curriculum.
-In the 19th century in the United States, instruction in normal schools was at the high school level, turning out primary school teachers.
-Many such schools are now called teacher training colleges or teachers' colleges, but in Mexico continue to be called normal schools, with student-teachers being known as normalistas.
-Many schools currently require a high school diploma for entry, and may be part of a comprehensive university.
-Normal schools in the United States, Canada and Argentina trained teachers for primary schools, while in Europe, the equivalent colleges typically educated teachers for primary schools and later extended their curricula to also cover secondary schools.
+A normal school or normal college trains teachers in the norms of pedagogy and curriculum.
+Other names are teacher training colleges or teachers' colleges.
+In Argentina and Mexico, they continue to be called normal schools with student-teachers in the latter country being known as normalistas, where schools require a high school diploma for entry, and may be part of a comprehensive university.
+Normal schools in the United States, Canada, and Argentina trained primary teachers, while in Europe equivalent colleges trained teachers for primary and secondary schools.

-In 1685, St. Jean-Baptiste de La Salle, established the Institute of the Brothers of the Christian Schools, founded what is generally considered the first normal school, the École Normale, in Reims, Champagne, France.
-The term "normal" in this context refers to the goal of these institutions to instill and reinforce particular norms within students.
+In 1685, Jean-Baptiste de La Salle established the Institute of the Brothers of the Christian Schools, and founded what is generally considered the first normal school, the École normale, in Reims, Champagne, France.
+The term "normal" in this context refers to the goal of these institutions to instil and reinforce particular norms within students.
 "Norms" included historical behavioral norms of the time, as well as norms that reinforced targeted societal values, ideologies and dominant narratives in the form of curriculum.

-The first public normal school in the United States was founded in Concord, Vermont by Samuel Read Hall in 1823 to train teachers.
+The first public normal school in the United States was founded in Concord, Vermont, by Samuel Read Hall in 1823 to train teachers.
 In 1839, the first state-supported normal school was established by the Commonwealth of Massachusetts on the northeast corner of the historic Lexington Battle Green; it evolved into Framingham State University.
 The first modern teacher training school in China was established by educator Sheng Xuanhuai in 1895 as the normal school of the Nanyang Public School (now Shanghai Jiao Tong University) in Shanghai during the Qing dynasty.

-Many comprehensive public or state-supported universities, such as San Diego State University, UCLA and Arizona State in the United States and Beijing Normal University in China, were established and operated as normal schools before they expanded their faculties and transformed themselves into research universities.
-Some of these universities, particularly in Asia, retain the word "Normal" in their name to recognize their historical purpose.
+Several comprehensive public or state-supported universities—such as UCLA in the United States and Beijing Normal University in China—began as normal schools and later expanded their faculties and programs to become research universities.
+Some of these universities, particularly in Asia, retain the word "Normal" in their name, highlighting their historical purpose.
 In Canada, most normal schools were eventually assimilated into a university as its faculty of education, offering a one or two-year Bachelor of Education degree.
 Such a degree requires at least three, but usually four, years of prior undergraduate study.

 Etymology

-The term "normal school" originated in the early 16th century from the French école normale.
-The French concept of an "école normale" was to provide a model school with model classrooms to teach model teaching practices to its student teachers.
-The children being taught, their teachers, and the teachers of the teachers were often together in the same building.
-Although a laboratory school, it was the official school for the children—primary or secondary.
+The term normal school originated in the early 17th century from the French école normale.
+The French concept of an école normale was to provide a model school with model classrooms to teach model teaching practices to its student teachers, and thereby to set the norm for the profession of teaching.